Important Safety Information

 Intera 3000 Hepatic Artery Infusion Pump

-The approved labeling for FUDR stipulates the indications, contraindications, and warnings for use of the drug in the pump.
-Bacteriostatic water or saline must be used to achieve the desired concentration of FUDR.
-Heparinized saline can be used during an interruption of FUDR therapy to maintain catheter patency.
+Bacteriostatic water or saline must be used to achieve the desired concentration of the drug.
+Heparinized saline can be used during an interruption of Hepatic Artery Infusion therapy to maintain catheter patency.

-The Intera 3000 Pump is indicated for use in the adult population only.
+The Intera 3000 Hepatic Artery Infusion Pump is indicated for use in the adult population only.

 - Known or suspected infection, bacteremia, septicemia or peritonitis.